 This is their home.
 Imagine if someone tried to destroy your home, how would you respond?
 This is why the wasps attack you when you try to move their hive or get too close.

-Unfortunately you occasionally need to remove a hive, for example if its right outside your front door or on your home you may wish to get rid of it so that it doesn’t interfere with you.
+Unfortunately, you occasionally need to remove a hive, for example, if it's right outside your front door or in your home you may wish to get rid of it so that it doesn’t interfere with you.

 In that case, it might make sense to hire experts (such as us) to do the job for you.
-We are trained professionals that know how to safely remove wasp & bee hives.
+We are trained professionals who know how to safely remove wasps & bee hives.

 If you wish to do it yourself, then it’s important to be 100% covered.
 If there is one part of your skin showing, the wasps/bees will find it and sting you into oblivion!
 If you’re covered completely, then you should be fine… they will still try to sting you, but it shouldn’t penetrate your skin.